 After all this time Lord Petyr Baelish bit the dust.
 His creation in darth lady Sansa Stark was his undoing, as she outschemed him and forced him into a situation where Arya could execute our beloved Littlefinger.
-Granted, we all saw it coming from a mile away, but there’s a problem with the scene: IT DOESN’T MAKE ANY SENSE!
+We all saw it coming from a mile away, but there’s a problem with the scene: IT DOESN’T MAKE ANY SENSE!

 It’s almost as if the Winterfell throne room is cursed, doomed to only produce terrible scenes that simply don’t make any sense.
-Don’t get me wrong, I understand why they killed off Littlefinger the way they did and what the symbolic relevance is: his crimes have finally caught up with him and when he gets exposed his façade crumbles and he reveals himselfs to be a sniveling coward begging for mercy.
+Don’t get me wrong, I understand why they killed off Littlefinger the way they did and what the symbolic relevance is: his crimes have finally caught up with him and when he gets exposed his façade crumbles and he reveals himself to be a sniveling coward begging for mercy.
 It’s a nice little ending scene for this character from a cinematographic point of view, but from a writing point it makes no sense whatsoever.

 To start with: Littlefinger doesn’t let his guard down like that.
 He never has in the entire goddamn series, because he’s a master schemer who keeps his emotions to himself and makes sure that his opponents can’t read him.
 This is something he carefully instructs Sansa in after he confesses to the murder of Joffrey.
 He knows that revealing emotions is a sign of weakness, which other players of the game can capitalise on.

-Of course, Littlefinger is still a human and as it happens there are some scenes in which he shows some emotion.
+Of course, Littlefinger is still a human and as it happens there are some scenes in which he shows some emotions.
 And those scenes are important, as they shed a little light on who Petyr Baelish is as a character.

 The second big scene is when Sansa confronts Littlefinger in Moles Town in Season 6.
 Sansa berates Baelish for “selling her off to the Boltons”, which is something D&D added to the show.
 Petyr shows himself very vulnerable in this scene and admits to her that it was a mistake.
 That he didn’t know Ramsay Bolton is a psychopath.
 While I find that entire plotline ridiculous for many reasons I am inclined to believe Littlefinger, because showing emotion just isn’t his style.
-He manipulates everyone and their mother, but he does this via threats, buying them out, using rational to convince them, by helping them so that they trust or owe him,… But never through emotions.
+He manipulates everyone and their mother, but he does this via threats, buying them out, using rational arguments to convince them, by helping them so that they trust or owe him,… But never through emotions.
 Petyr, in the show at least, loves Sansa and wants to marry her.
 So her disliking him is not good for his plans.

-There is another important scene that occurs in season 2 that shows that Petyr breaking down and crying in front of Sansa and the rest of the court doesn’t make much sense.
+A final important scene that occurs in season 2 shows that Petyr breaking down and crying in front of Sansa and the rest of the court doesn’t make much sense.
 I’m talking about the conversation between Petyr and Cersei, in which she commands him to find Arya and he very non-subtly threatens her that he knows about her relationship with Jaime.
 He even speaks the infamous line “knowledge is power.”
-So being the shallow vain person that she is Cersei decides to demonstrate that power is power, by ordering her guards to kill him, only to change her mind and make them dance like monkeys.
+So being the shallow vain person she is Cersei decides to demonstrate that power is power, by ordering her guards to kill him, only to change her mind and make them dance like monkeys.
 This scene demonstrates that when he thinks he’s going to die he doesn’t start crying like a little baby.
 No, he resists and tries to fight until the last moment.
 Because that’s the person Littlefinger is.
 A fighter, someone with clear goals in mind and working to keep himself alive.

 Though for some reason those goals seem to have devolved into “get the iron throne” and “marry Sansa” by the end of season 6.
 The same kind of flawed writing that resulted in Littlefinger getting caught with his pants down the way he did, which is very different from what happens in the book series.
 He is a master manipulator and the reason he instructs Sansa in the books on how to play the game is because he’s making her his ally.
 She thinks he’s an okay guy, because he’s still controlling her thoughts.
-The moment he found out that Sansa dislikes him (which she makes very well known when she confronts him in season 6) and that Bran knows his exact words about chaos being a ladder he should’ve changed his plans instantly and plotted his way out of Winterfell instead of deciding to set Arya against Sansa.
+The moment he found out that Sansa dislikes him (which she makes very well known when she confronts him in season 6) and that Bran knows his exact words about chaos being a ladder he should’ve changed his plans instantly and plotted his way out of Winterfell instead of turning Arya against Sansa.
 But what does he do?
 Spend half a season doing nothing and when Arya arrives he tries to set up the Stark sisters against each other.
-Apparently because that’s what he does, as opposed to, you know, ACTUALLY PLAYING THE GODDAMN GAME OF THRONES!
+Because apparently that’s what he does, as opposed to, you know, ACTUALLY PLAYING THE GODDAMN GAME OF THRONES!

 Alright, I feel like I’ve demonstrated just why Littlefinger’s behaviour doesn’t make sense.
 Now let’s take a look at the accusations Sansa throws at him that ends up getting him killed: